Privacy Protection

 By giving their consent, users can subscribe to the FUTURIUM newsletter, which informs them about events and provides background information and news on this centre for shaping the future.

 FUTURIUM applies the so-called double-opt-in procedure for subscriptions to the newsletter.
 This means that FUTURIUM sends users an email to the email address they provided as part of their registration, asking them to confirm their request to receive the newsletter.
-In the event that users fail to confirm their registration within one month, any information concerning them will be frozen and automatically deleted after one month.
+If users fail to confirm their registration within seven days, any information concerning them will be frozen and automatically deleted.
 Furthermore, FUTURIUM stores the IP address, date/time and the URL of the registration as well as the IP address and time of confirmation.
 The purpose of the procedure is to be able to provide evidence of users’ registration and, if necessary, to clarify possible misuse of their personal data.

-The mandatory details that need to be provided to enable the sending of the newsletter are the email address together with whatever further user details are requested in the form.
-Following confirmation on the part of users, FUTURIUM stores users’ email addresses, and whatever other data has been provided, for the purpose of sending them the newsletter.
+The mandatory details that need to be provided to receive the newsletter are the email address together with whatever further user details are requested in the form.
+Once you have confirmed your subscription, FUTURIUM will store your email address and the details you have provided for the purpose of sending you the newsletter.
 The legal basis in this regard is Article 6 (1) sentence 1 lit. a of the GDPR.

-Users may at any time revoke their consent to receiving the newsletter and unsubscribe from the latter.
-This revocation can be made by clicking on the link provided in every newsletter email, by sending an email to datenschutz@futurium.de / office@futurium.de or by notifying FUTURIUM via the contact details given in the imprint.
+Users may at any time revoke their consent to receiving the newsletter and unsubscribe from it.
+You can revoke your consent by clicking on the link provided in every newsletter email, by emailing datenschutz@futurium.de / office@futurium.de, or by sending a message using the contact details provided in the imprint.

-By providing their consent, and by means of the contact forms provided on the website, users can sign up for an email distribution list (such as the press distribution list) to receive further information and to keep themselves up to date with selected news regarding the FUTURIUM.
+By providing their consent, and using the contact forms provided on the website, users can sign up for an email distribution list (such as the press distribution list) to receive further information and to keep themselves up to date with selected news regarding the FUTURIUM.

 At any time, users may revoke their consent to being included in a mailing list and being sent information by unsubscribing from the email service.
-This revocation can be made by clicking on the link provided in every email, by sending an email to datenschutz@futurium.de / office@futurium.de or by notifying FUTURIUM via the contact details given in the imprint.
+You can revoke your consent by clicking on the link provided in every email, by emailing datenschutz@futurium.de / office@futurium.de, or by sending a message using the contact details provided in the imprint.

 FUTURIUM uses cookies on its website.
 These are small files, automatically created by the users' browsers, that are stored on the terminal devices (laptop, tablet, smart phone, etc.) of users when they visit the website.
 Cookies do not damage terminal devices, nor do they contain viruses, Trojans or other malware.

-The information stored in the cookies is provided by the terminal device used in each specific case.
-However, this does not mean that FUTURIUM would thereby obtain instant knowledge about users’ identities.
-For one thing, the use of cookies serves the purpose of providing users with a more pleasant experience when using FUTURIUM’s services.
+The information stored in the cookie depends on the terminal device used in each specific case.
+However, this does not mean that FUTURIUM would thereby obtain instant knowledge about users' identities.
+Cookies are primarily used to provide users with a more pleasant experience when using FUTURIUM's services.
 For example, FUTURIUM uses so-called session cookies to determine whether users have already visited individual pages of the website.
 These session cookies are automatically deleted after users have left the website.

 In order to optimise user-friendliness, FUTURIUM also uses temporary cookies that are stored on users' terminal devices for a specified period of time.
 If users revisit the website in order to use services, it will be automatically recognised that they have already been to the website; in addition, users' previous entries and settings will be restored so that they do not need to be entered again.

-Beyond this, FUTURIUM uses cookies to capture a statistical picture of use of the website and to evaluate the latter for the purpose of optimising its services.
-When users revisit the website, these cookies enable FUTURIUM to recognise automatically that they have already visited the website at some point.
+Beyond this, FUTURIUM uses cookies to capture a statistical picture of the use of the website and to evaluate it to optimise its services.
+When users revisit the website, these cookies enable FUTURIUM to recognise automatically that the users have already visited the website at some point.
 These cookies are automatically deleted after a defined period of time.

-The data processed by cookies is required for the purposes mentioned to protect the legitimate interests of FUTURIUM and third parties pursuant to Article 6 (1) sentence 1 lit. f of the GDPR.
+The data processed by cookies is necessary for the aforementioned purposes of pursuing the legitimate interests of FUTURIUM and third parties in accordance with Article 6 (1) sentence 1 lit. e of the GDPR.

-Most browsers accept cookies by default.
-However, users can configure their browsers in such a way that no cookies are stored on their terminal devices or that a message appears any time a new cookie is about to be created.
-The complete disablement of cookies, however, may result in users not being able to use all the functions of the website.
+While most browsers accept cookies automatically, users can configure their browsers in such a way that no cookies are stored on their terminal devices or that a message appears any time a new cookie is about to be created.
+However, disabling cookies entirely may result in users being unable to use all the functions of the website.

 For the purpose of adequately designing and continuously optimising its website, FUTURIUM also uses Google Analytics, a web analysis service by Google Inc. (hereinafter referred to as "Google").